 The directors believe that preparing the financial statements on the going concern basis is appropriate due to the continued financial support of the ultimate parent company Hobbycraft Group Limited.
 The directors have received confirmation that Hobbycraft Group Limited intends to support the Company for at least one year after these financial statements are signed.
-For further details, see Basis of preparation on page 7.
+For further details, see note 1 of the financial statements